-This article describes how to create groups of machines for assessment with Azure Migrate: Server Assessment.
+This article describes how to create groups of servers for assessment with Azure Migrate: Discovery and assessment.

 Azure Migrate helps you to migrate to Azure.
 Azure Migrate provides a centralized hub to track discovery, assessment, and migration of on-premises infrastructure, applications, and data to Azure.
 The hub provides Azure tools for assessment and migration, as well as third-party independent software vendor (ISV) offerings.

-You gather machines into groups to assess whether they're suitable for migration to Azure, and to get Azure sizing and cost estimations for them.
+You gather servers into groups to assess whether they're suitable for migration to Azure, and to get Azure sizing and cost estimations for them.
 There are a couple of ways to create groups:

-- If you know the machines that need be migrated together, you can manually create the group in Azure Migrate.
+- If you know the servers that need be migrated together, you can manually create the group in Azure Migrate.

-- If you are not sure about the machines that need to be grouped together, you can use the dependency visualization functionality in Azure Migrate to create groups.
+- If you are not sure about the servers that need to be grouped together, you can use the dependency visualization functionality in Azure Migrate to create groups.